PicassoCT/MOSAIC/docs/betrayal-runners.md

 ## Tuning and validation

-`luarules/configs/betrayal.lua` holds timings and distances.
+`luarules/configs/betrayal.lua` holds timings, distances and escape clearances.
 The presentation caps blood marks at 256 and fades them after 30 seconds.
-Recipient searches use an operative/safehouse roster instead of scanning the civilian population.
+Recipient searches use an operative/safehouse roster; escape hazards are snapshotted once per placement attempt and buildings are searched only within the local radius.

 Standalone Lua 5.1 regression checks:

-- `tests/betrayal_runners_test.lua`: deliberate versus splash damage, fatal hits, Ctrl+D cancellation/expiry, occupied-house destruction, delivery, remote evidence, retries, unit cap and recycled IDs.
+- `tests/betrayal_runners_test.lua`: deliberate versus splash damage, fatal hits, next-frame escape and bounded volley protection, nearby buildings and walkable exits, contact clearance on all teams, occupied/unfinished houses, weapon ranges and unarmed charges, joint destination selection, Ctrl+D cancellation/expiry, delivery, remote evidence, retries, unit cap and recycled IDs.
 - `tests/betrayal_visibility_test.lua`: reveal expiration and list holes; blood cap, movement, water, rooftops, injury and cleanup.

 In-game checks still required: run a turret/IED execution scenario on Last Day of Dhubai; check the route through dense streets and the appearance of blood at normal zoom; intercept with an operative away from the receiving safehouse; verify death and collection from both viewpoints.
 No Recoil match was available in the development environment.
 The 35-second target needs playtesting.